Unlikely Man Utd heroes Ighalo and Maguire come to rescue of Solskjaer's much-changed side | Goal.com

 Credit to Norwich, though, they responded well to falling behind.

 The reprieve wouldn't last long, though.
-Todd Cantwell – who had been by far the Canaries most threatening attacker – beat Romero with a sweet strike from 25 yards that swerved past the United goalkeeper and levelled the game with just 15 minutes of normal time remaining.
+Todd Cantwell – who had been by far the Canaries' most threatening attacker – beat Sergio Romero with a sweet strike from 25 yards that swerved past the United goalkeeper and levelled the game with just 15 minutes of normal time remaining.

 Just like United, the hosts had found the back of the net with their first shot on target.